eloots/Pi-Akka-Cluster/exercise_016_add_cluster_client/src/test/resources/README.md

 Here's an example of posting a puzzle using `curl`:

 `curl --header "Content-Type: application/json" --request POST --data '{ "values": [[0,6,0,0,2,0,9,0,7], [0,0,0,3,6,9,0,0,0], [0,0,1,0,4,0,0,0,0], [0,9,8,0,0,5,0,0,0], [0,2,0,6,0,0,3,0,0], [0,0,0,0,0,0,0,0,9], [0,0,2,8,0,0,0,0,1], [0,0,0,0,0,7,0,6,0], [0,5,0,0,0,0,0,0,0]]}' localhost:8080/sudoku`

+Some 74 sudoku puzzler problem are available in the `sudokus` folder in the "traditional" format as well as in JSON format.

+These Sudoku problems can be sent to the cluster using the `postSudoku <N>` command (with `N` between 1 and 74).

 The sudoku solver will be adapted in the next exercise to serve requests sent via the Akka Cluster Client